Manchester Airport: History

-Construction commenced in Ringway parish on 28 November 1935 and the airport was partially operational by June 1937, with full construction completed on 25 June 1938.
-Its northern border was Yewtree Lane between Firtree Farm and The Grange, east of the crossroads marked "Ringway", and its southeast border a little west of Altrincham Road, along the lane from Oversleyford running northeast then east into Styal.
+Construction commenced in Ringway parish on 28 November 1935 and the airport was partly operational by June 1937, with full construction completed on 25 June 1938.
 In 1938, KLM became the first airline to launch scheduled commercial flights to Manchester.

-During World War II, RAF Ringway was important in military aircraft production and training parachutists.
-After the War, the base reverted to a civilian airport and gradually expanded to its present size.
-Manchester was Britain's second-busiest airport, after Heathrow, by the 1960s.
+During the Second World War, RAF Ringway was important in military aircraft production and training parachutists.
+After the war, the base reverted to a civilian airport and gradually expanded to its present size.
+By the 1960s, Manchester was Britain's second-busiest airport (after Heathrow).

-In 1946, Air France began operations from Manchester following the commencement of peacetime passenger services form the airport, and remains the airport's longest continuous operator, celebrating 75 years of service in 2021.
+In 1946, Air France began operations from Manchester following the commencement of peacetime passenger services from the airport, and remains the airport's longest continuous operator, celebrating 75 years of service in 2021.
 In 1953, Manchester began 24-hour operation, with the ability to handle flights during the day and night, which helped the airport handle 163,000 passengers.
 1953 also saw the start of intercontinental flights by Sabena Belgian to New York, followed closely by the launch of services to New York by BOAC.

+The former RAF buildings were replaced by a new purpose-built passenger terminal, which opened in 1962.
+The new terminal featured a modern departures hall with large Venetian glass chandeliers and the first covered airport passenger piers in Europe.

-The first transatlantic flights to originate at Manchester begain in 1963.
-The thrice-weekly service was operated by BOAC using a Boeing 707 via Prestwick.
+The first transatlantic flights to originate at Manchester began in 1963.
+The thrice-weekly service was operated by BOAC using a Boeing 707 via Glasgow Prestwick.
 In 1969, the runway was extended to 2745 m, allowing aircraft to take off with a full payload and to fly non-stop to Canada.